dantasl/vocal/README.md

        width="500" height="400">
 </p>

-Now the server is running and available for socket connections.
+The server configured the GPIO and is ready to receive socket connections and perform the voice commands.

+## Setting up the client